 “The collaboration with Artemis Technologies is a perfect fit for The Odyssey Trust and provides a reminder of the rich maritime heritage of our city while also pointing towards an exciting new future in which Belfast will once again be a world leader in advancing new technologies.

-“Our ‘Move it’ zone is one of eight exciting new zones opening on 6 June 2020.
+“Our ‘Move it’ zone is one of eight exciting new zones opening later in the year.
 We look forward to welcoming visitors to the new, redeveloped and redefined W5.”

 Artemis Technologies is the lead partner in a Belfast consortium that is bidding to return shipbuilding to the city.